vivin12/knative-spring-boot/README.md

 ## Architecture

-This is a pretty simple backend application that has a few API's that you can use to connect to MongoDB and perform some actions on it.
+This is a pretty simple backend application that has a few API's that you can use to connect to MongoDB and perform CRUD operations on it.

 ## MongoDB Local setup and Creating user and collections
 The steps outlined here are for MAC users.